binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 There are two main problems here.

 1. SQL Injection
 2. Poor decisions around sensitive data protection.
 We discuss this in depth further on in this chapter in the [Data-store Compromise](#web-applications-identify-risks-management-of-application-secrets-data-store-compromise) section and even more so the [Countermeasures](#web-applications-countermeasures-data-store-compromise) of.
-Please do not follow this example of a lack of well salted and quality strong key derivation functions (KDFs) used on all of the sensitive data.
+Do not follow this example of a lack of well salted and quality strong key derivation functions (KDFs) used on all of the sensitive data in your own projects.

 #### Command Injection {#web-applications-identify-risks-command-injection}